The San Diego Family Vacation Guide: Plan Here with Expert Tips

 How to Decide When to Visit San Diego

-The top three things that come into play when deciding the best time to visit San Diego are usually school holidays, price, and beach weather.
-Some families also may plan around special events like Comic-Con or Padres home games, but this is less common.
+In my experience, the top three factors that influence the decision of when to visit San Diego are usually school holidays, price, and beach weather.
+We also see some families plan around special events like Comic-Con or Padres home games.

 School Holidays

-If you are locked into these dates, don’t fret.
-These may be peak dates, but they are still fantastic times to come.
-Our attractions will not feel as crowded as attractions in other major cities can be.
+A key piece of local insight is that even during these busy times, our attractions rarely feel as congested as those in other major destinations.
 And, you don’t have to ever pay gate pricing at our top attractions between the Go San Diego sightseeing pass and my ticket discounts.

 View to Ocean Beach from the Pacific Ocean.